DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2018-09-11-attract-dental-implant-patients.md

 ---
 post_title: Attracting Patients for Dental Implants
-date: 2018-09-11T05:00:00.000+00:00
+date: 2018-09-11T05:00:00.000Z
 post_author: John Vakidis
 tags: []
+post_intro: >-
-post_intro: Have you ever thought to yourself, Is Digital Marketing Necessary for My Dental Practice?
+  Have you ever thought to yourself, Is Digital Marketing Necessary for My Dental Practice?
 If you are a dentist who specializes in implant dentistry, you are missing out on potentially millions of dollars in revenue for every year you decide to ignore digital marketing for your practice.
-post_image: "/uploads/5-types-edit.jpg"
+post_image: /uploads/5-types-edit.jpg
+post_highlight: >-
-post_highlight: Have you ever thought to yourself, Is Digital Marketing Necessary for My Dental Practice?
+  Have you ever thought to yourself, Is Digital Marketing Necessary for My Dental Practice?
 If you are a dentist who specializes in implant dentistry, you are missing out on potentially millions of dollars in revenue for every year you decide to ignore digital marketing for your practice.
 post_type:
   - blog
 product:
   - success insights
+_template: post_template
 ---

 According to an [article from the New York Times](https://www.nytimes.com/2010/07/31/health/31patient.html), “An implant to replace a single tooth can cost $3,000 to $4,500, depending on where you live.
 Implants to replace a full or partial set of teeth can run from $20,000 to as much as $45,000.”

 With as little as 5 additional partial or full cases per month, you could potentially increase your revenue by $1,200,000 to $2,700,000 per year.
 If your lead generation efforts are bringing you more than 5 new cases, then the additional revenue can be much higher!